 Hempcrete

-One such sustainable material that could be a solution to reducing carbon emission is Hempcrete or Hemp-Lime.
+Introducing a sustainable material that could be a solution to reducing carbon emissions:

 Hempcrete is a sustainable building material that is composed of hemp shives, lime and water.
 It is most commonly used as insulation for walls, floors, and roofs.
 It is NOT a substitute for concrete.
 The “crete” suffix is used to indicate the resemblance of concrete in its composition.